-(1) For Year Ahead System RAR - LSEs were notified on July 21, 2020 via Secure FTP of the following: peak load forecasts for all 12 months, Local RARs, Flexible RARs, DR Allocations, and 12 monthly CAM Allocations for use in the Year Ahead System RA Filing.
+(1) For Year Ahead System RAR - LSEs were notified on July 20, 2022 via Secure FTP of the following: peak load forecasts for all 12 months, Local RARs, Flexible RARs, DR Allocations, and 12 monthly CAM Allocations for use in the Year Ahead System RA Filing.
 The CAM allocations are based on the CAM accounting process adopted in D.14-06-050.
-For non-IOU LSEs, CAM allocations are allocated as they have been in the past.
-For IOUs, these allocations are a negative value in an amount equal to what the non-IOUs were credited.
-LSEs are to consider these RA obligations and allocations preliminary.
-LSEs will receive Final 2021 RA obligations and allocations on September 18, 2020, after LSEs have filed adjusted annual load forecasts.
+For non-IOU LSEs,

+CAM allocations are allocated as they have been in the past.
+For IOUs, these allocations are a negative value in an amount equal to what the non-IOUs were credited.6 LSEs are to consider these RA obligations and allocations preliminary.
+LSEs will receive Final 2023 RA obligations and allocations on September 22, 2022, after LSEs have filed adjusted annual load forecasts.
 Barring changes to RMR contracting, LSEs are to consider those allocations final.
 Beginning with the 2016 compliance year, LSEs receive 12 monthly CAM allocation values in their year-ahead allocations for use in the Year Ahead RA filings.
-In the 2021 compliance year, LSEs will also receive 12 monthly LCR preferred resources values in their year ahead allocation as a credit to reduce their Year Ahead system RA requirement.
+In the 2023 compliance year, the non-dispatchable Behindthe-Meter LCR preferred resources values will be incorporated in the LSE's Year Ahead load forecast.
+The dispatchable Behind-the-Meter LCR preferred resources plus a T&D loss factor are allocated with the IOU DR Load Impact Protocols (LIP) allocation.
 On a separate timeline, each LSE will receive notification of their Import Allocations for use in their System RAR filing.
 See Section 17 for more details regarding Import Allocations.
+In 2023, LSEs will be allocated system CAM credits from existing IOU CAM resources as the same method as in the past.
+LSEs in PG&E and SCE's distribution service areas will also receive system CAM credits from the CPE procurement separately.
+Also in 2023, the emergency reliability resources procured by the IOUs will be allocated with the existing CAM for the non-summer months (January to May, November to December) if the IOUs are not using them for their bundled customers.